Feed on

 Order

-You can order the AASaver from my hobby shop.
-The kit comes with a pre-soldered circuit board, four AA battery clips, a pair of bright white LEDs and resistors (for use as flashlights), and two 2-pin headers (for use as breadboard power supply).
+AASaver is available at Ray’s Hobby Shop.
+The kit comes with one assembled and tested circuit board, one AA battery holder, a pair of bright white LEDs (for use as flashlights), two breadboard headers (for use as breadboard power supply), and two screws and nuts.

 Overview